 In some countries where Children for Health is working, results from the projects have been woven into story BOOKS for children like this on called, ‘Everyone Counts’ about the buying and using of plates to make sure that food is shared fairly and the amount that small children are eating can be carefully monitored.

-Click here for the link to a good handbook on children’s clubs created by Save the Children in Sierra Leone.
+A good handbook on children’s clubs created by Save the Children in Sierra Leone.